stripe/stripe-cli/README.md

 stripe version x.y.z (beta)
 ```

+Please refer to the [wiki](../../wiki/Using-with-Docker) for detailed instructions on how to use the Docker container.

 ### Without package managers

 Instructions are also available for installing and using the CLI [without a package manager](https://github.com/stripe/stripe-cli/wiki/Installing-and-updating#without-a-package-manager).